mantl/mantl/docs/getting_started/index.rst

       roles:
         - consul

-    # again, we don't have any hosts in ny1, so this is jut how it
+    # again, we don't have any hosts in ny1, so this is just how it
     # would run if we *did*.
     - hosts: ny1:&consul_server
       gather_facts: no